tomruarol/airline_study/README.md

 `SMS`: (boolean) Indicates if the customer has selected a confirmation by SMS <br>
 `EXTRA BAGGAGE`: (boolean) Variable to predict, only in the train dataset.
 Indicates if the customer has purchased extra baggage for the trip or not.

-### GENERAL GUIDELINES

-- It is up to you to submit the solution in the format you prefer (markdown, html, jupyter notebook, shiny report, etc).
-Nevertheless, if the submitted files consist only in code and comments, and you plot your graphics on the side during the exploration, please include these in a folder so that they can be referenced.
-- Every decision (what steps are taken, what algorithms are used, what data is transformed or discarded) should have a succinct explanation or justification.
-- We are looking forward to knowing how much you know about the context (problem, possible solutions, repercussions) at every step of the data science flow.
-Show us the best you can do at each of the steps and why: data cleaning, transformations, validations, modeling, tuning, etc.

 ### EVALUATION

-The evaluation will be based on the quality and explanation of the source code, analysis performed, insights extracted and comments as well as the prediction scores.
-For the prediction score, the metric will depend on the output: in case a binary output is submitted, the evaluation method will be the F1 Score, in case a probability is given, the evaluation method will be the AUC ROC.
-If you consider there is also other interesting metrics to evaluate the exercise feel free to add them.
+The evaluation method will be the F1 Score, in case a probability is given, the evaluation method will be the AUC ROC.

 ### SUBMISSION FORMAT